afarhan/bitx40/README.md

 Revision record

+v1.14.1
+- Corrected small bug in v1.14 that caused slight ticking noise when the radio was left idle.

 v1.14
 - added VFO A/B monitoring mode (press Function Button 5 times)
 - use RX-offset instead of TX-offset in CW mode - the display now shows the correct TX frequency in CW